 Owls (Grades 2-5) - Lower School Innovation Lab

-The Hive (Middle School) - Lower School Library
+The Hive (Middle School) - Middle School Forum

-Full payment is due before the start of each season (fall, winter, and/or spring).
+Full payment is due before the start of each school year or each quarter (see info below for dates).
 You may pay online with a credit card through your family’s enrichment account.

 Full-time Afterschool offers care for students every weekday following school dismissal, including noon dismissal on Wednesdays.
-Full-time packages may be purchased to include school year Full Fun Days for Sandpipers and Owls.
+Full-time packages may be purchased to include Full Fun Days for Sandpipers and Owls.

 Full Fun Days

-Full Fun Days provide full-day care, 8:00 a.m. to 3:15 p.m. (may be extended to 6:00 p.m.), for students in EC through Grade 5 on days when school is closed due to school events such as parent conferences and faculty professional development.
-We offer four Full Fun Days (five for Sandpipers) throughout the school year.
+Full Fun Days provide full-day care, 8:00 a.m. to 3:15 p.m. (may be extended to 6:00 p.m.), for students in EC through Grade 5 on days when school is closed due to school events, such as parent conferences and faculty professional development.
+We offer three Full Fun Days (four for Sandpipers) throughout the school year.
 Additional full-day programs are offered when school starts in September and ends in June.
 Full Fun Days may be purchased as part of a Full-time Afterschool package or separately, as needed.